opensumi/docs/docs/integrate/quick-start/lite.en.md

 ## File Service Configuration

 The pure frontend version uses `BrowserFsProvider` to replace `DiskFileSystemProvider` in OpenSumi.
-The difference is that the original local file service is changed into an http interface service
+The difference is that the original local file service is changed into an http interface service.

 > File Location：`web-lite/file-provider/browser-fs-provider.ts`

 ### File Services

-Different from full-featured IDEs including container and electron versions, pure frontend versions of IDEs generally serve a vertical, specific scenario, such as code viewing, codereview, etc. The corresponding underlying capabilities are service-oriented.
+Different from full-featured IDEs of container and electron versions, pure frontend versions of IDEs generally serve for a vertical, specific scenario, such as code viewing and codereview.
+The corresponding underlying capabilities are service-oriented.
 And since the browser itself does not have a file system, it needs an external data source to provide and maintain the file information.
-In the pure frontend version, we need developers to implement the following two methods to support the underlying code viewing capabilities:
+In pure frontend version, we need developers to implement the following two methods to support the underlying code viewing capabilities:

 > File Location：`web-lite/file-provider/http-file-service.ts`

 - `readDir(uri: Uri): Promise<Array<{type: ‘tree’ | ‘leaf’, path: string}>>`：return directory structure information
 - `readFile(uri: Uri, encoding?: string): Promise<string>`：return file contents

-Implementing the above two methods enables IDE capabilities in read-only mode.
-If you want to support code editing capabilities, you also need to implement the following three methods:
+To implement preceding two methods enables IDE capabilities in read-only mode.
+If you want to support code editing feature, you also need to implement the following three methods:

 - `updateFile(uri: Uri, content: string, options: { encoding?: string; newUri?: Uri; }): Promise<void>`
 - `createFile(uri: Uri, content: string, options: { encoding?: string; }): Promise<void>`